beekhof/beekhof.github.io/_posts/2015-08-31-sbd-fun-and-profit.md

 Fundamentally fencing is a mechanism for turning a question

-> Is node X capable of causing corruption?
+> Is node X capable of causing corruption or divergent datasets?

 into an answer